What is Adult ADHD?

 - Persistent procrastination and organisational challenges

-- Frequent mood swings and emotional dysregulation
+- Frequent mood shifts and emotional dysregulation

 - Restlessness or difficulty relaxing